MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ![image](https://github.com/user-attachments/assets/e3fe6f19-7f2b-48b6-945d-839057358254)

-2) Solder the 1x2 header (these have the standard 2.54mm spacing) onto the SGB board.
+2) Solder the 1x2 header (these have the standard 2.54mm spacing) onto the SGB+ board.
 You will also need to remove the black housing, as that is thicker than the housing on the 2x3 header (which is 1.5mm), so the board would be crooked if this was kept in.
 Use flush cutters or some other tool to carefully remove them without bending the pins.

 ![image](https://github.com/user-attachments/assets/19aaf81a-c386-42d5-861d-9cf9f8437620)

-3) Optional - place the <a href="https://github.com/MouseBiteLabs/Super-Game-Boy-Cartridge/blob/main/linkadapter_spacer.stl">3D printed spacer I have linked above</a> on top of the SGB board to help level the adapter board.
+3) Optional - place the <a href="https://github.com/MouseBiteLabs/Super-Game-Boy-Cartridge/blob/main/linkadapter_spacer.stl">3D printed spacer I have linked above</a> on top of the SGB+ board to help level the adapter board.
 If you don't have a 3D printer, you can use *another* link adapter board as a temporary shim (if you get them in the 1.6mm thickness) to achieve approximately the same effect.

-4) With the adapter board placed on the main SGB board, finish soldering the eight pins - I like to solder the two structural headers, then flip the board over and do the remaining six pins going into the P1 socket on the SGB board.
+4) With the adapter board placed on the main SGB+ board, finish soldering the eight pins - I like to solder the two structural headers, then flip the board over and do the remaining six pins going into the P1 socket on the SGB+ board.
 Trim down the structural header pins after you're done.

 ![image](https://github.com/user-attachments/assets/89c7c1b5-a24d-4254-a348-baf5850d8062)